pathfinder-analytics-uk/SQL-In-20/README.md

 - **Data Manipulation Language.sql**
   - **Insert Data:** Multiple examples showing how to insert rows into the `countries` and `continents` tables, including multi-row inserts and individual row inserts.
-  - **Update and Delete (Optional):** Additional examples to update or delete records from the tables.

 - **Data Query Language.sql**
   - **Basic SELECT Queries:** Retrieve all rows and columns from the tables.